 - “When I take a day off, time just seems to slip away and I feel like it was a wasted day.”

 We face different time challenges, but generally we have the same desire: To make the best use of our time to accomplish the things we feel are truly important.
+We want to make good decisions in order to be truly successful.

 The thing that makes Christian time management different is the source of what we consider important.
 That source is God.
 So a good starting place is to consider how God looks at time and what He wants us to learn from time management.

-How God views time
+God and time

 God inhabits eternity (Isaiah 57:15).
 Since He created time, the mind-boggling truth is that He was around forever before time even existed!